 I’ve made some modifications to the syrup since the Honey Myrtle essential oil is rather potent, I used half the normal amount.
 I also reduced the size of the recipe for convenience.
 Always feel free to adjust your recipe to suit your tastes.
 You could substitute lemon grass essential oil and get similar results.

 Honey Myrtle Essence

 ¼ oz Honey Myrtle Essence

 8 oz Honey Syrup (3 parts honey 2 parts water)

 Honey Myrtle Phosphate

 1 oz Honey Myrtle Syrup

 4 dashes Acid Phosphate

 Fill an 8 oz glass with 7 oz of soda water and then add the syrup, Phosphate and stir gently.
-This is also know as serving still.
+This is also known as serving still.

-Honey is not very colourful and neither are essential oils so for visual effect you can use a fancy glass, or make a tincture of saffron or turmeric and vodka and use that to give the drink a bright, all natural, yellow colour.
+Honey is not very colourful, and neither are essential oils so for a visual effect you can use a fancy glass, or make a tincture of saffron or turmeric and vodka and use that to give the drink a bright, all natural, yellow colour.